nickpalenchar/argon/README.md

 ## Really Big TODOS:

-* process for providing values for templates
+* ~process for providing values for templates~
-* prompt for a value if its missing
+* ~prompt for a value if its missing~
-* reading the values.yml file to provide hints and stuff
+* reading the stack.yml file to provide hints and stuff
+* more documentation